rohanagarwal/slate/source/index.html.md

 # Introduction

-Welcome to the Verified Data Services (VDS) API!
-VDS is a modern, RESTful API-driven county criminal screening service.
+Welcome to the Veridata API!
+Veridata is a modern, RESTful API-driven county criminal screening service.

-The VDS API uses resource-oriented URLs, supports authentication and HTTPS verbs, and leverages JSON in all responses passed back to customers.
+The Veridata API uses resource-oriented URLs, supports authentication and HTTPS verbs, and leverages JSON in all responses passed back to customers.

 # Demo